 We could say that vulnerability is letting people see that something is affecting you without creating the expectation in them that they have to fix it.

-There's a subtle line between being emotional and asking others to 'hold' your emotions for you.
-But we all know it when we're in an environment like that.
-Being emotional means letting people see you're having a tough day.
-But if the people on your team are walking-on-eggshells not to set you off, that means you're not holding it.
+There’s a very subtle line between being emotional and asking others to ‘hold’ your emotions for you.
+But we all know it when we’re in an environment like that.
+Being emotional means letting people see you’re having a tough day.
+But if the people on your team are walking-on-eggshells to not set you off, that means you’re not holding it.

 To use another example, let’s say you just found out about a relative with a severe illness.
 It’s human to say something.
 But it’s unfair to go into detail about the situation because your team can’t do anything with the information.
 The key is to keep it simple, to name what happened and put a boundary around it at the same time.
 Here’s what that might sound like:

 ‘Hey guys, I just found out that one of my relatives is in the hospital.
 I just wanted you to know that I’m having a rough day in case you sensed something and were worried.’

 The key to being vulnerable at work is finding a way to share the essence of what’s going on without going too far into the story.
 Your colleagues will feel honored that you trusted them enough to share, and inspired by how you manage yourself in challenging moments.

 We could say that transparency is naming the things that you see — or you know that others are seeing — but in a way that’s appropriate to the business reality.

 Transparency in business means naming what’s going on that you feel impacts the business.
 It doesn’t mean sharing everything that everyone wants you to share.

 It’s up to you decide what is and isn’t relevant for your team to make decisions as they go through their day.
 Err on the side of more transparency over less.
 But don’t be pressured into revealing details that you’re not ready, not willing, or don’t see a valid reason for sharing right now.
 You can always share it tomorrow if you change your mind.